Home/Agriculture/Animal Feedstuffs/Argentina Animal Feed Market

 Argentina has emerged as a significant player in the global animal feed market, with a notable surge in demand for fodder and forage in recent years.
 The primary factor driving this growth is the increasing demand for meat and dairy products, both domestically and internationally.
 Consequently, livestock producers in Argentina are expanding their operations to meet this demand, leading to a higher need for animal feed.

-Argentina's agribusiness industry is a significant contributor to the country's economy, with agriculture, livestock, and dairy products being the primary drivers.
+Argentina's agribusiness industry significantly contributes to the country's economy, with agriculture, livestock, and dairy products being the primary drivers.
 According to a 2022 report by the Embassy of India in Buenos Aires, Argentina is a prominent global supplier of food and raw materials, with over 3 million employees working in the agribusiness chains.
-According to INDEC, Argentina has seen a significant increase in the import of various agricultural products, such as oil seeds, oleaginous fruits, various seeds, industrial or medicinal plants, straw, and fodder.
+According to INDEC, Argentina has seen a significant increase in the import of various agricultural products, such as oil seeds, oleaginous fruits, multiple seeds, industrial or medicinal plants, straw, and fodder.
 The imports grew from US$ 2,069 million in 2020 to US$ 2,726 million in 2021.
 Fodder and forage are crucial in meeting the nutritional needs of livestock, and their growth in the animal feed market highlights the country's commitment to producing high-quality feed for its livestock.
 This growth in Argentina's animal feed market plays an important role in reinforcing the country's position as a significant supplier of agricultural products worldwide.
 With a dedicated focus on the production of high-quality feed, Argentina's agricultural exports continue to rise in the global market.

-• BY PRODUCT TYPE
+BY PRODUCT TYPE

 • Fodder & Forage